mikeyllange/Pacific-Drive-Car-Mod-Launcher/README.md

 Description
-This mod allows you to choose between the two vehicles created by Dutch2049 and the vanilla vehicle.
+This mod allows you to choose between the three vehicles created by Dutch2049 and the vanilla vehicle.
 It simplifies the process by eliminating the need to uninstall or toggle mods via Nexus.
 It’s just an easy way to play with the vehicle you want.

 Installation instructions
 Download my mod and Dutch's three mods, choosing either the DLC or non-DLC version: